danielneal/graphql-builder-repro/readme.md

 `parser/defgraphql` works ok, but `core/query-map` produces an empty map.

-On further investigation, it is the call to `cuerdas/kebab` that fails.
+It is the call to `cuerdas/kebab` that fails, due to `goog.nodeGlobalRequire` is not a

-It depends on an external library `xregexp`
+The problem can be fixed by removing `:target :nodejs` from compiler options, however this breaks other things on larger projects (reagent 0.8/react 16 compatability)